djupudga/crustomize/docs/generate.md

 `type` property is `rds/postgres`.
 Crustomize would then look for a `./repo_path/rds/postgres` folder.
 That folder should have at minimum two
 files: `schema.json` and `crustomize.yml.in`.
 The JSON schema is used to validate the correctness of the `mydb.yml` manifest.
-If successful Crustomize will then pre-render the `crustomize.yml.in` file using all the properties of the `mydb.yml` file.
+If successful, Crustomize will then pre-render the `crustomize.yml.in` file using all the properties of the `mydb.yml` file.
 Once that step is complete, Crustomize will then apply the overlay as usual.